What if I fall?

 …But darling, what if you fly?

 Isn’t it interesting that each time we pursue something new there is a moment, even for a split second when we doubt our ability to succeed?
-I'm guilty of this way of thinking and over the years I've practiced different techniques to help me snap out of it.
+I'm guilty of this way of thinking and over the years I've practiced different techniques to help me snap out of it and I'll cover that in other blog posts. ;)

-Being so nervous about this interview I asked my sister for help.
-She advised me to think about female actresses or characters in a movie that I admired or who embodied the confidence I wanted to mirror in my interview.
-To my surprise, this helped me and by the end of the interview, they confirmed I got the job.
-I can't put it down to just this technique but it helped me get out of my head!
+I remember being so nervous that I asked my sister for advice.
+She told me to think of actresses or movie characters I admired — women who carried the kind of confidence I wanted to show up with in my interview.
+To my surprise, it worked.
+I stopped overthinking and stepped into that energy.
+By the end of the interview, they told me I got the job.
+I can’t credit it all to that trick, but it definitely helped me get out of my head.

 Comments